How to Make Chicken Bone Broth – a delicious and nutritious broth that warms the soul!

 - Add carrots, onion and celery.

-- Cover and simmer for 3-8 hours.
-Taste along the way and utilize the rest of the salt to meet your desired saltiness; or add more if desired.
+- Taste and use the rest of the salt to meet your desired saltiness; or add more if desired.

 - Remove chicken and set aside.